Congo rebels push on after repelling counter-attack

 U.N. aid agencies painted a bleak picture of the aftermath of the fighting, which they estimate has displaced 140,000 people in and around the lakeside city of Goma.

-A rebel spokesman said M23 had "demilitarized" Goma, moving soldiers out and securing it with a makeshift police force.
+A rebel spokesman said M23 had "demilitarised" Goma, moving soldiers out and securing it with a makeshift police force.

 "Our soldiers are outside the city.
-We demilitarized two days ago," said M23 spokesman Vianney Kazarama.
+We demilitarised two days ago," said M23 spokesman Vianney Kazarama.

 A Reuters correspondent saw hundreds of people in Goma's stadium on Thursday registering to become police.